See the gallery for a selection of visualizations created with the MorphCharts raytrace renderer.

 can be aligned by specifying a set of

-to position labels in a LabelSet
+layouts to be used to position labels in a LabelSet

 .Transitions